NOAA-GFDL/fre-workflows/for-developers.md

 For more information on the yaml framework, see [fre-cli's README and documentation on the yaml files](https://noaa-gfdl.readthedocs.io/projects/fre-cli/en/latest/usage.html#model-yaml).

-# Batch environment setup and fre-cli
+# Batch environment setup and fre-cli for testing workflow changes

 ## Local environment setup
-Currently, we HIGHLY recommend using the gfdl modulefiles for cylc and the latest fre release instead of developer conda environments, as different cylc versions may cause more confusion when debugging:
+Currently, when submitting/testing a pp workflow, we HIGHLY recommend using the gfdl modulefiles for cylc and fre instead of developer conda environments, as different cylc and fre-cli versions may cause more confusion when debugging:

 ```
 module load cylc
 module load fre/2025.04
 ```

+Generally, edits pertaining to the workflow or fre-cli tool usage in the workflow are code changes meant to run through the cylc created batch job scripts, submitted by the cylc scheduler.

-This applies even if you're testing fre features as we describe later in this document; generally, the changes you are testing are changes meant to run in the batch jobs, not as part of the submission process.
-The submission process is standardized enough that you can use the lab-standard modules, which is going to eliminate a possible source of error in your environment setup.
+Even if you are developing and testing a fre-cli tool for use in the workflow in a local conda environment, the workflow itself, should still be submitted using the modulefiles to eliminate any possible sources of error in your environment setup.

+In this submission process via `fre pp run`, the platform passed on the command line determines the job runner.
+For PP/AN platforms, the job scripts are submitted through slurm.
+On other sites, scripts are submitted as background jobs.

 ## Remote environment setup
-Each slurm job that cylc submits is run from a bare environment; even if the jobs were submitted in a local environment, it will not be used within the workflow.
+Each slurm job that cylc submits is run from a bare environment.
+If the jobs were submitted in a local conda environment, that environment will not be used within the workflow.
 Thus, if you want to invoke fre-cli tools from within a fre-workflows task, you need to add fre-cli to the batch environment.

 To do this, you use the pre-script defined for each task.
 You can see an example of a pre-script in `flow.cylc`: